 As I’m writing this, I’m just a few hours away from boarding a plane to New Delhi, India to start a new stage of my life.
 As I wait in London’s hectic Heathrow Airport, I fondly remember the best memories of my time in Buenos Aires, Argentina, a city where I spent the last five months of my life.

 I embarked on this South American journey on late February 2013, starting with a 4-week stay in Peru and Bolivia, followed by two weeks in Brazil and finally crossing the land border at Iguazú Falls in order to reach Buenos Aires, Argentina.

 For five months, from May to September 2013, I enjoyed the best and worst than Argentina has to offer.

 Working and Traveling abroad

-This was the first time in my life that I was both working and travelling so it took me some time before adapting to my new lifestyle.
-For five months I was location dependent and had to adjust to a 9 to 6 work schedule, devoting only national holidays and weekends for my favorite activity of all: Travelling and photography.
-Luckily for me, I loved the work I was doing (producer and creative planner at an Advertising firm), so every morning I woke up with all the energies that I would have when travelling abroad.
+This was the first time in my life that I was both working and traveling so it took me some time before adapting to my new lifestyle.
+For five months I was location dependent and had to adjust to a 9 to 6 work schedule, devoting only national holidays and weekends for my favorite activity of all:

-However, plese do note that If you’re planning on using Argentina as your base of operations for travelling to other South American countries…you better think twice.
+However, please do note that If you’re planning on using Argentina as your base of operations for traveling to other South American countries…you better think twice.

 Flights in South America are extremely expensive when compared to flights in Europe or Eastern Asia.
 My Buenos Aires-Santiago flight costed me the same amount as my Paris-Cairo one.
 If you’re keen on exploring South America, I would definitely advice against using a base of operations and opt for instead traveling by land all the way, without any base whatsoever.